abstools/abstools/website/src/site/sphinx/overview.rst

 predictability of results, interoperability, and usability.
 A fundamental requirement for the first two criteria is a uniform, formal semantics.
-But interoperability also involves the capability to connect with other notations than ABS.
+But interoperability also involves the capability to use other notations than ABS.
 This is ensured by providing numerous language interfaces from and to ABS.
 These are realized by various import, export, and code generation tools.